Main illustration: James Heimer

 Like any time you’re receiving bad news in life, context is key.
 If you can explain why you’re saying no, it’s an easier pill for your customer to swallow.
 Without it, you’ll likely find yourself in a situation where your customer feels angry, frustrated, or just disappointed.

-For feature requests, a good relationship between customer support and product can help provide much needed context into why certain choices have been made.
+For feature requests, a good relationship between customer support and your product team can help provide much needed context into why certain choices have been made.
 Our support reps will routinely run through the logic behind product decisions with our engineers and product managers.
 Having that line of communication means we can say no with the right level of detail.

 2. Don’t change your tone of voice

+At Intercom, we provide conversational support via our Business Messenger.
 When you’re chatting with customers about their success with your product, it’s easy to be personal and all sunshine and GIFs.
 But something I’ve seen happen often with support reps is that the second customers confront them with a difficult situation, they stiffen up and their language completely changes.
 Their human tone suddenly becomes robotic.

 Instead, you should remain personal and look for a positive way to say no. If in doubt, ask yourself if you’d use the same tone of voice to explain the situation to a friend or colleague.
 If it would feel weird speaking to them that way, then don’t speak that way to your customer.